Jonathan Taylor Scouting Report

 Jonathan Taylor is a three-year productive running back for University of Wisconsin.
 Had a successful freshman season in 2017, but had a breakout season in 2018, with only one game under triple digit rushing yards in a loss to Northwestern.
 Three-star recruiting prospect per ESPN and 247Sports.
-In this article, we will breakdown his mechanics and predict his future as an everyday NFL running back.
+In this scouting report, we will breakdown Jonathan Taylor to examine his mechanics and predict his future as an everyday NFL running back.

 What I Like:

 Jonathan Taylor shows a good vision on this play to read the field quickly and find open running lanes as he gets upfield quickly.
 Once Taylor is able to get through the line of scrimmage, he hits his second gear and pushes downfield fora huge gain.
 These are the types of plays that we see from Jonathan Taylor on nearly each and every carry.

 What I Dislike:

 Pass Protection Technique